xiangjunn/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start

-1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/) or above installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/) or above installed on your computer.

    <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-   [Here](https://www.java.com/en/download/help/version_manual.html) is how you can check the Java Version installed in your Computer.
+   [Here](https://www.java.com/en/download/help/version_manual.html) is how you can check the Java Version installed on your computer.
    </div>

 2. Download the latest `soconnect.jar` from [here](https://github.com/AY2122S1-CS2103T-W15-3/tp/releases).